Phowa language

 Phowa is a dialect cluster of Loloish languages spoken by the Phula people of China.
-There are three principal varieties, Hlepho, Ani, and Labo, which may be considered distinct languages.
-Hlepho may be closer to Phukha than it is to Labo and Ani.
+There are three principal varieties, Helpho, Ani, and Labo, which may be considered distinct languages.
+Helpho may be closer to Phukha than it is to Labo and Ani.
 Usage is decreasing, with about two-thirds of Phowa speaking their language.

-The representative Hlepho Phowa dialect studied in Pelkey (2011) is that of Feizuke 菲租克, Xinhua Township 新华乡, Pingbian County.
+The representative Helpho Phowa dialect studied in Pelkey (2011) is that of Feizuke 菲租克, Xinhua Township 新华乡, Pingbian County.